Heavy rain to crawl eastward over southern US

 Following multiple rounds of heavy rain in April and May, small streams and rivers across parts of Texas, southern Oklahoma and Arkansas have risen enough to trigger ongoing minor to moderate flooding.

-The rounds of rain and brief dry interludes have resulted in multiple surges and recessions on water levels of some rivers.
+The rounds of rain and brief dry interludes have resulted in multiple surges and recessions in the water levels of some rivers.
+The rain that has poured down during the first part of this week will result in new surges on the river, even though many of the small streams will be receding now that heavy rain has departed.

 As the storm drifts eastward, the bulk of the rain will continue to focus on the Interstate 10 and 20 corridors of the Gulf Coast states.
 However, at times, it can swell northward into parts of the I-40 zone.